jon-jacky/Piety/editors/HOW.md

 ### Modules and dictionaries instead of classes and objects ###

 Reloading a class into a running Python session is not useful, because persistent objects continue to use the old class definition.
-Therefore, we do not write classes.
+Therefore, we do not write classes for persistent data.
 (Classes built into  Python itself, or in code written by others, are not a problem because we do not reload them.)

 Instead, we program with modules and dictionaries, which do acquire the new behaviors when modules are reloaded.